gtech-mulearn/Top-100-Coders/profile/ashinsabumathew@mulearn.md

 #### Thoughts on Kerala's Tech Ecosystem:

 - Kerala can excel by fostering innovation, investing in education, providing infrastructure, and creating a supportive regulatory environment for tech startups.

-# Top 100 Finalist -  Proof of Work

-### About Me
-> I, Ashin Sabu Mathew studying in St.Joseph College of Engineeering, Palai for the course Computer Science Engineering(Cyber Security), my native place is Kollam.
-I know the basics about Python and MYSQL.
-I was a backend developer in my Team IQA

-#### My Contribution:
-- The contribution I made is the making of a part of backend of our project.

-#### Key Contributions:
-- Used OpenCV module to python.

-#### Challenges Overcome
-- We faced to difficulties in debugging the image by using Google Cloud Vision API, since it requires billing.

-#### Future Enhancements:
-- We would like to improve our project by adding more features by giving it more features like including videos in our project.

-#### Final Thoughts:
-- Our project aims to support photographers, which would help them to choose which is the best photo taken.